Gilles-Éric Séralini: 2012 paper

-On 19 September 2012, Séralini and his colleagues published a peer-reviewed paper funded by CRIIGIN titled "Long-term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize" in Food and Chemical Toxicology (FCT).
+On 19 September 2012, Séralini and his colleagues published a peer-reviewed paper funded by CRIIGEN titled "Long-term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize" in Food and Chemical Toxicology (FCT).
 It involved a two-year study of genetically modified corn and the herbicide RoundUp fed to rats.
 At a press conference announcing his paper, Séralini emphasized the study's potential cancer implications.
 Photographs from the journal article of treated rats with large tumors were widely circulated in the press.
 In November 2013, the FCT editors retracted the paper, with the editor-in-chief saying that its results were inconclusive.
 In June 2014 the text of the article was republished in Environmental Sciences Europe.

 With a few exceptions, the scientific community dismissed the Séralini study and called for a more rigorous peer-review system in scientific journals.

 After Séralini published his 2012 corn study in parallel with a book and a documentary called Tous Cobayes !, various French Academies wrote a common bulletin expressing a number of concerns related to the study.
 The bulletin criticizes the science behind the study, questions the ethics of the study's authors and the standards of the publishing journal (Food and Chemical Toxicology), and states concern over the social consequences of what the bulletin's authors perceive to be scaremongering in the area of GMOs.
 Signatories of the bulletin included the Académie d'agriculture de France, Académie nationale de médecine, Académie nationale de pharmacie, Académie des sciences, Académie des technologies and Académie vétérinaire de France.